 After World War I, the population in Los Angeles County grew at a rapid rate and a regional sewerage system and infrastructure was needed to handle this growth.
-The Sanitation Districts of Los Angeles County were formed in 1923 when the County Sanitation District Act was adopted by the State Legislature.
+The Los Angeles County Sanitation Districts were formed in 1923 when the County Sanitation District Act was adopted by the State Legislature.
 The Sanitation Districts' mission is to protect public health and the environment through innovative and cost-effective wastewater and solid waste management and, in doing so, convert waste into resources such as recycled water, energy, and recycled materials.

 Early in Los Angeles history, wastewater was managed very differently than it is today.
 When populations were small enough, like Los Angeles in the late 1800s, wastewater was collected in buckets and put into agricultural fields or into rivers and streams.